 ANNUAL CONTRIBUTIONS CONTRACT (ACC).
-A written contract between HUD and a PHA.
-Under the contract HUD agrees to provide funding for operation of the program, and the PHA agrees to comply with HUD requirements for the program.
+The written contract between HUD and a PHA under which HUD agrees to provide funding for a program under the 1937 Act, and the PHA agrees to comply with HUD requirements for the program.

-ANNUAL INCOME.
-The anticipated total Annual Income of an eligible family from all sources for the 12-month period following the date of determination of income, computed in accordance with the regulations.
+Annual income (Prior to PHA implementation of HOTMA 102/104: Annual).
+The anticipated total income of an eligible family from all sources for the 12-month period following the date of determination of income, computed in accordance with the regulations.